vishruthb/notes/content/index.md

 ---
 title: Welcome 👋
 ---
 Hello!
-This is my collection of notes that I've organized into concise, informational topic pages.
+I'm Vishruth, and this is my collection of notes that I've organized into concise, informational topic pages.

 Currently, I've written about [[🌲 Algorithms]], [[🌷 Computer Systems]], [[🎒 Mathematics]], and [[🔦 Theory]] {functional programming, interpreters, programming languages}.